Go City: Boston All-Inclusive Pass Review 2023: Is It a Good Deal for You?

 - Harvard Museum of Natural History – $15

-- Swan Boats of Boston – $4
+- Swan Boats of Boston – $4.50

-- *A full list of attractions is available here.
+- *Full list of attractions here

-(*Current as of April 3rd, 2019)
+(*Current as of March 23, 2023)

-Go Boston Card Pricing
+Boston All-Inclusive Pass Pricing

 |Passes||Adult Price||Child Price (ages 3-12)|

-|*Prices current as of April 3rd, 2019|
+|*Prices current as of March 23, 2023|

-Top Reasons to Buy the Go Boston Card
+Top Reasons to Buy the Pass

 Waiting in line is the worst.
 It eats into your day and takes time away from other fun things you could be doing while on vacation.

-Get a Lift with the Hop-On Hop-Off Sightseeing Tour
+Hop-On Hop-Off Sightseeing Tour

-You’ll get to visit sites along the Freedom Trail like the Boston Common, Paul Revere’s House, the Boston Tea Party, and Faneuil Hall from the comfort of a padded seat.
-And the full, open-air views let you take in all there is to see.
+You’ll get to visit sites along the Freedom Trail like the Boston Common, Paul Revere’s House, the Boston Tea Party, and Faneuil Hall from the comfort of a padded seat. rve you with fun facts and trivia along the way.
+It is also a two-day ticket, and the open-air views let you take in all there is to see.

-Where the Go Boston Card Falls Short
+Where the Pass Falls Short

-Finally, while you can visit as many attractions as you want each day, some you can only do once during the life of the pass.
+Additionally, while you can visit as many attractions as you want each day, some you can only do once during the life of the pass.
 Also, some will require a reservation or only be open seasonally, so be on the lookout for that, too.

-Who Should Buy the Go Boston Card
+Who Should Buy Go City’s Boston All-Inclusive Pass?

-First-Time Visitors – The Go Boston Card is a great way to see it all if you’re a first-time visitor to Boston.
+First-Time Visitors – The Go City: Boston All-Inclusive Pass is a great way to see it all if you’re a first-time visitor to Boston.
 You get access to over 40 attractions, and you’ll want to do as many as you can if you’re visiting the area for the first time.
 Plus, you’ll get a taste of the entire Boston metro area with a choice of activities in Cape Cod, Lexington, Concord, Salem, and more.

 Travelers Who Love Sightseeing – Taking in all the sites is one of the best ways to enjoy a vacation.
 If you’re someone who likes sightseeing, you’ll love the many museums, historical tours, and entertainment options.